zxdvd/blog/content/basic/unicode encoding: utf16 and utf8.md

 I want to write a little about the history at first.

 There is only ASCII with when computer is invented.
-While computers were more pupolar among the world, more character sets are needed and intented, especially CJK ( Chinese, Japanese, Korean) character sets.
+While computers were more pupolar among the world, more character sets are needed and invented, especially CJK ( Chinese, Japanese, Korean) character sets.

 Then came UCS2 that uses a fixed code unit (2 bytes) which can represent 65535 (2^16-1)